psam3210/.github/README.md

 ### Additional technical help

 For additional specific technical instruction and questions, Parsons has dedicated CD-program tutors available to help students with HTML, CSS, and JavaScript, as well as offering general design critiques and feedback.
-The drop-in schedules are available in the [CD@Parsons](https://cdparsons.glideapp.io) app under “Make & Remake.”

 As CD-program tutors are available only a limited number of hours per week, it is advisable to start on your projects early and seek help early to avoid the usual end of project/semester rush for additional help.